opendaylight/docs/docs/release-process/project-lifecycle.rst

 - **not-in-autorelease**
   Project merge job passes, but the project is not added to autorelease (git submodule, maven module, validate-autorelease job passes).
+- **failing-autorelease**
+  The project is added to autorelease (git submodule, maven module, validate-autorelease job passes), but autorelease build fails when building project's artifact.
+  Temporary state, timing out into not-in-autorelease.
 - **repo-not-in-integration**
-  Project is added do autorelease, but integration/distribution:features-index is not listing all its public feature repositories.
+  Project is succesfully built within autorelease, but integration/distribution:features-index is not listing all its public feature repositories.
+- **feature-not-in-integration**
+  Feature repositories are referenced, distribution-check job is passing, but some user-facing features are absent from integration/distribution:features-test (possibly because adding them does not pass distribution SingleFeatureTest).
 - **distribution-check-not-passing**
-  Project is in autorelease, but its distribution-check job is either not running, or it is failing for any reason.
+  Features are in distribution, but distribution-check job is either not running, or it is failing for any reason.
+Temporary state, timing out into feature-not-in-integration.
-- **feature-not-in-integration**
-  Feature repositories are referenced, distribution-check job is passing, but some user-facing features are absent from integration/distribution:features-test
 - **feature-is-experimental**
-  All user-facing features are in features-test, but at least one of the corresponding functional CSIT jobs does not meet integration/test requirements.
+  All user-facing features are in features-test, but at least one of the corresponding functional CSIT jobs does not meet Integration/Test requirements.
+- **feature-is-not-stable**
+  Feature does meet Integration/Test requirements, but it does not meed all requirements for stable features.
-- **ready**
+- **feature-is-stable**

 .. note::